hvmonteiro/hugovmonteiro.net/content/about/_index.md

 ## The Musician

 Music has always been a constant in *Hugo*'s life.
-From having classical training in his early years in a renown music academy, to learning electric guitar on his own in his teens, which eventually led to him joining a band with a record contract and a booking agency, recording music albums and touring across Portugal and Europe.
+From receiving a classical music education in his early years at a renowned national music academy, to teaching himself electric guitar during his teenage years, his musical path eventually led him to join a band that secured a multi-album record deal along with representation by a leading booking agency, recording albums and touring across Portugal and Europe.

-This unusual hobby further strengthened his skills in organization, planning and management.
+_This unusual hobby further strengthened his skills in organization, planning and management._

 ## D.I.Y. - Do It Yourself